 - take such other action as the Registrar considers appropriate in the circumstances that is not inconsistent with the Dietitians Act, the regulations or the by-laws.

 - Inform the complainant and Dietitian(s) or Dietetic Intern(s) in writing of the findings and decision by registered mail.

-Please note: In order for a third party to receive specific information regarding a complaint, including a Dietitian’s reply to the letter of complaint, NBAD requires photocopies of documentation specifying that the third party has Power of Attorney for the patient, legal guardianship of the patient, or is an Executor of the patient’s Estate.
+Please note: In order for a third party to receive specific information regarding a complaint, including a Dietitian’s or Dietetic Intern’s reply to the letter of complaint, NBAD requires photocopies of documentation specifying that the third party has Power of Attorney for the patient, legal guardianship of the patient, or is an Executor of the patient’s Estate.